MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.42.md

 (4) [Reserved]

-(i) *Litchfield Wetland Management District* - (1) *Migratory game bird hunting.* We allow hunting of migratory game birds throughout the district, except we prohibit hunting on that part of the Phare Lake waterfowl production area (WPA) in Renville County that lies within the Phare Lake State Game Refuge.
+(i) *Litchfield Wetland Management District*—(1) *Migratory game bird hunting.* We allow hunting of migratory game birds throughout the district, except we prohibit hunting on that part of the Phare Lake waterfowl production area (WPA) in Renville County that lies within the Phare Lake State Game Refuge.
 The following conditions apply:

 (i) We allow the use of dogs while hunting, provided the dog is under the immediate control of the hunter at all times.